-Approximately 30 percent of the earth's surface is covered in forests, according to Elizabeth Mygatt, author of the article, "World's Forests Continue to Shrink."
-Mygatt goes on to further explain the crucial role that forests play in maintaining a healthy planet, such as controlling the water cycle and stabilizing soils, assisting in leveling the climate by saturating and storing carbon dioxide, providing a habitat for wildlife and supplying wood, food and medicines.
-Across the world there are several different types of forest ecosystems.
+Approximately 30 percent of the earth's surface is covered in all different types of forests, according to Elizabeth Mygatt, author of the article, "World's Forests Continue to Shrink."
+Mygatt goes on to further explain the crucial role that the forest ecosystem plays in maintaining a healthy planet, such as controlling the water cycle and stabilizing soils, assisting in leveling the climate by saturating and storing carbon dioxide, providing a habitat for wildlife and supplying wood, food and medicines.
+Across the world there are several different kinds of forests.
 The textbook definition of ecosystem, as stated in "Elemental Geosystems," is, "a self-regulating association of living plants, animals and their non-living physical and chemical environment."

 Tropical Seasonal Forest

-Located on the edges of rain forests are the tropical seasonal forests that receive dwindling and irregular rainfall.
-These areas are characterized by broadleaf evergreen trees, some deciduous trees and thorn trees.
+Located on the edges of rainforests are the tropical seasonal forests that receive dwindling and irregular rainfall.
+Some of the key parts of a forest in this zone are broadleaf evergreen trees, some deciduous trees and thorn trees.
 Deciduous trees lose their leaves during the winter.

 Savanna and Woodland

 Savanna and woodland ecosystems have a susceptibility to fires and the ability to rejuvenate and re-grow.
 Prevalent in South America, Africa and Australia, savannas and woodlands are characterized by vast areas of grasslands, bush thickets and clusters of sparse trees with flattened crowns.

 Because of pollution and deforestation, many types of forests around the world are in need of extra protection.
 It's important to remember how important a role forests play in the planet's ecosystem, and to do what you can in order to help the conservationists fighting to protect the plants and animals that live within the world's forests.